Skip to main content

 Deforestation is a major contributor to climate change as it demolishes entire ecosystems and eliminates or contaminates resources that local communities rely upon.

-Forests are important carbon sinks, and clearing forests for agricultural purposes releases carbon into the atmosphere as carbon dioxide.
+Forests are important carbon sinks, and in clearing forests for agricultural purposes, that carbon is released into the atmosphere as carbon dioxide.

 Protecting forest habitats is also key to protecting our planet’s remaining biodiversity, as 80% of terrestrial species live in forests.
 The failure to protect critical wildlife areas from deforestation means the loss of biodiversity and extinction of endangered species.
 With fewer species, the resilience of the entire food chain suffers.